 Ozone v_e results from the entire 2004 campaign are shown in Fig. 8.
 Gaps in the data plot are, as discussed above, mostly due to exclusion of measurement periods from the data filtering.
-Determined ozone v_e values show a significant variability, but generally fall within the range of -0.05 to +0.15 cm s-1.
+Determined ozone v_e values show a significant variability, but generally fall within the range of -0.05to +0.15 cm s-1.
 There is a tendency towards larger ozone deposition fluxes, and more distinct diurnal cycles towards the summer months.
 This behavior is most apparent in the averaged (1 week) diurnal cycles shown for one spring and one late summer week in Fig. 9.
-During spring, ozone v_e fall within the narrow range of 0.00 + /-0.01 cm s-1.
+During spring, ozone v_e fall within the narrow range of $0.00 \pm -0.01 \,\mathrm{cm \, s^{-1}}$.
 During summertime, nighttime minima and afternoon maxima are up to 10-15 times larger.
-Results from these flux gradient determinations are in good agreement with calculations by Cohen et al. (2007), who used a sonic anemometer data and ozone concentration gradients for calculating ozone fluxes from this same summer data set, as well as from a later springtime experiment.
+Results from these flux gradient determinations are in good agreement with calculations by Helmig et al. (2009b), who used sonic anemometer data and ozone concentration gradients for calculating ozone fluxes from this same summer data set, as well as from a later springtime experiment(spring 2005).
 The dependency of the ozone flux on wind speed and solar irradiance, both during spring and during summer, is shown in Fig. 10.
-During summer, there is an obvious tendency of larger ozone deposition fluxes at times of high solar irradiance, and during bish winds.
-This behavior see he explained by experiment experiment.
+During summer, there is an obvious tendency of larger ozone deposition fluxes at times of high solar irradiance, and during high winds.

-- 5 high winds.
 This behavior can be explained by apparent ozone destruction seen inside the snowpack and wind pumping effects, causing faster exchange of snowpack interstitial air with the atmosphere above the snow during high winds.
-The data shown in Fig. 9 and Helmig et al. (2009) illustrate that during certain times there appears to be an upward flux of ozone from the snow surface.
-This behavior suggests ozone production poor the snow surface.
-Flueidation of the underlying chemical processes driving - tion near the snow surface.
+The data shown in Fig. 9 and Helmig et al. (2009b) illustrate that during certain times there appears to be an upward flux of ozone from the snow surface.
+This behavior suggests ozone production near the snow surface.
 Elucidation of the underlying chemical processes driving this phenomenon is the context of new research that builds upon the findings from the studies presented here.